 Hypertension is commonly known as the “silent killer” because it often does not have any signs or symptoms until a serious incident like a heart attack or stroke occurs.
 Some signs may include headaches, shortness of breath, or nosebleeds, but these do not usually occur until blood pressure is already dangerously high.

 Screening: Most medical visits include a blood pressure check.
 People over the age of 40 are at an increased risk for hypertension and will have additional screenings.
-Some pharmacies offer free blood pressure screenings and home blood pressure cuffs are available to purchase from most stores.
+Some pharmacies offer free blood pressure screenings, and home blood pressure cuffs are available to purchase from most stores.
 Consult with a doctor to determine which method is best for you.

 How is Hypertension Managed?

-People living with hypertension are often recommended to eat a healthy low sodium diet, maintain a healthy weight, and refrain from smoking.
 One common example of a hypertension diet is DASH (Dietary Approach to Stop Hypertension).
 However, this is not always enough.
 Hypertension can be managed with a myriad of drugs.
 Doctors will select which medicine to prescribe based on the individual and his or her specific conditions.

 Additional Resources